-According to Figure 3, the retailer's markup ratios for nationally branded products range from 1.03 for laundry detergent to 1.46 for canned soups.
-For more than one third of categories - grooming products, analgesics, fabric softeners, toothpaste, cereal, dish detergents, and laundry detergents - the average retailer's markup ratio on the brand is less than 1.10.
+According to figure 7.3, the retailer's markup ratios for nationally branded products range from 1.03 for laundry detergent to 1.46 for canned soups.
+For more than one-third of categories-grooming products, analgesics, fabric softeners, toothpaste, cereal, dish detergents, and laundry detergents-the average retailer's markup ratio on the brand is less than 1.10.

-In contrast, the retailer's markup ratios for private label products are substantially higher.
-Omitting the puzzling case of the toothbrush category (with a measured retailer's markup ratio of 4.87), the average retailer's markup on the private label version ranges from 1.07 for laundry detergents to 1.76 for soft drinks.
-Only in the categories of laundry detergents, dish detergents, cereals, and frozen entrees are retailer's private label markup ratios less than 1.20.
+In contrast, the retailer's markup ratios for private-label products are substantially higher.
+Omitting the puzzling case of the toothbrush category (with a measured retailer's markup ratio of 4.87), the average retailer's markup on the private-label version ranges from 1.07 for laundry detergents to 1.76 for soft drinks.
+Only in the categories of laundry detergents, dish detergents, cereals, and frozen entrees are the retailer's private-label markup ratios less than 1.20.

 Thus we find clear evidence that retailers' markups are higher for private labels than national brands.
 This fact is well known in the trade.
-For example, according to Morton and Zettelmeyer (2000), retailers "...achieve higher price-cost margins [on private label products] than those earned with national brands.
+For example, according to Morton and Zettelmeyer (2000), retailers "achieve higher price-cost margins [on private-label products] than those earned with national brands.
 Industry observers, the popular press and academic work all indicate that this effect can be quite large."
-According to Hoch and Banerji (1993) "Industry sources suggest that retailer gross margins on private labels are 20% to 30% higher than on national brands."
-This divergence between retailer's margins on branded and private label products is associated with differences between the profitability of American and European supermarkets.
+According to Hoch and Banerji (1993), "Industry sources suggest that retailer gross margins on private labels are 20% to 30% higher than on national brands."
+This divergence between retailers' margins on branded and private-label products is associated with differences between the profitability of American and European supermarkets.
 "In European supermarkets, higher private-label sales result in higher average pretax profits.
-U.S. supermarkets average only 15% of sales from private labels, they average 2% pre-tax profits from all sales.
-By contrast, European grocery stores such as Sainsbury's, with 54% of its sales coming from private labels, and Tesco, with 41%, average 7% pretax profits" (Quelch and Harding, 1996).
+U.S. supermarkets average only 15% of sales from private labels, they average 2% pretax profits from all sales.
+By contrast, European grocery stores such as Sainsbury's, with 54% of its sales coming from private labels, and Tesco, with 41%, average 7% pretax profits" (Quelch and Harding 1996).

-Lower Bound Measure of the Full Markup Based on Retail Prices
+Lower-Bound Measure of the Full Markup Based on Retail Prices

-Previous authors, such as Scherer (1980), Carlton and Perloff (1994), and Nevo, (2001), have focused on the ratio of retail prices $\mathbf{m}^r$ .
-Though we have made the case that $\hat{\mathbf{m}}$ is a better measure than $\mathbf{m}^r$ of the markup paid by consumers over full marginal cost, it is useful to report $\mathbf{m}^r$ as well, both for comparison with these previous studies, and because retail prices are becoming increasingly available with the development of new technologies in computers, electronic scanners, etc.
+Previous authors, such as Scherer (1980), Carlton and Perloff (1994), and Nevo (2001), have focused on the ratio of retail prices μ^r .
+Although we have made the case that $\hat{\mu}$ is a better measure than μ^r of the markup paid by consumers over full marginal cost, it is useful to report μ^r as well, both for comparison with these previous studies and because retail prices are becoming increasingly available with the development of new technologies in computers, electronic scanners, and the like.

-Figure 5 shows the markup ratios for national brands based on the retail prices of nationally branded products and private labels, $\mathbf{m}^r$ , along with our "preferred" lower bound, $\hat{\mathbf{m}}$ .
+Figure 7.5 shows the markup ratios for national brands based on the retail prices of nationally branded products and private labels, μ' , along with our preferred lower bound, $\hat{\mu}$.
 The markup ratio figures computing using the retail prices range from a high of 2.33 for toothbrushes to a low of 1.14 for canned tuna.
 The majority of the markups are below 1.4, the only exceptions being crackers (2.00), grooming products (1.75), analgesics (1.63), fabric softeners (1.52), and cookies (1.49), as well as the aforementioned toothbrushes (2.33).
 This is in general true within the individual categories as well, again with the exception of the above categories.
-Recall that $\mathbf{m}^r$ underestimates the full markup to a greater extent than does $\hat{\mathbf{m}}$ , because $\mathbf{m}^r$ treats the handling cost more conservatively by using as its proxy the retailer's margin on the private label product.
+Recall that μ^r underestimates the full markup to a greater extent than does $\hat{\mu}$, because μ^r treats the handling cost more conservatively by using as its proxy the retailer's margin on the private-label product.